 2. Connect manually

 This command does not support HTTP testing.
-To test a server over HTTP:
+To test a server over Streamable HTTP or SSE:

-1. Start your server manually with HTTP transport using either:
+1. Start your server manually with the appropriate transport using either the command line:

-python server.py # Assuming your __main__ block sets HTTP transport
+python server.py # Assuming your __main__ block sets Streamable HTTP transport

 2. Open the MCP Inspector separately and connect to your running server